quantixed/imagej-macros/README.md

 4. Fixed grout of 8 pixels (suggested)
 6. Scale bar of 10 µm, height of 2 x grout (suggested)
 7. Grouting between conditions is 2 x grout between channels (suggested)
+8. Labelling is done in Illustrator or some other software to assemble the final figure, *not* in ImageJ

 ###Blind Analysis
 `BlindAnalysis.ijm` Takes a directory of TIFFs, strips the label from them and saves them with a blinded name.
 A tsv called `log.txt` is created to log the association between the original file and the blinded copy.
 Works on TIFF only.